 We mainly think of cranberries during the holidays—and for good reason.
 Cranberries have a short season—they are harvested from the beginning of September until the end of October and appear in markets from October to December.
-They actually date back to the first Thanksgiving, where the Native Americans taught the Pilgrims how cranberries had preservative qualities.
+They actually date back to the first Thanksgiving, where Indigenous peoples taught the Pilgrims how cranberries had preservative qualities.
 Cranberries also offer health benefits and can be incorporated into a variety of recipes other than cranberry sauce.

 Choosing Fresh Cranberries